TimmyGuy/go-arrays/README.md

 ## Functions
 ### IndexOf
-Returns the first index of the needle in the array
+IndexOf returns the index of the first occurrence of the specified element in the array/slice.
+If the element is not found, it returns -1.
 ```go
 func IndexOf[Type comparable](array []Type, needle interface{}) int